John Schneider (baseball): Coaching/managerial career

 After retiring as a player, Schneider was hired by the Blue Jays organization as a catching instructor.
 In 2008, he became the manager of the Rookie-level Gulf Coast League Blue Jays.
 Schneider was promoted to manage the Short Season-A Vancouver Canadians on December 1, 2010, and became the youngest manager in team history at 30 years of age.
 In 2011, he managed the Canadians, but took a personal leave of absence during the season.
 Vancouver won the league's championship in 2011.
 Schneider returned to the Gulf Coast League in 2013, and then went back to managing Vancouver in 2014 and 2015.
-In 2016, he managed the Class-A Lansing Lugnuts, and in 2017, won the first Florida State League championship in the 33-year history of the Dunedin Blue Jays.
+In 2016, he managed the Single-A Lansing Lugnuts, and in 2017, won the first Florida State League championship in the 33-year history of the Dunedin Blue Jays.
 On January 10, 2018, Schneider was promoted to manage the New Hampshire Fisher Cats, and led the team to an Eastern League championship.
 At the end of the season, he was named the Eastern League Manager of the Year.

 The Blue Jays promoted Schneider to their major league coaching staff before the 2019 season to work with Blue Jays catchers.
 He pitched to Vladimir Guerrero Jr. during the 2019 Major League Baseball Home Run Derby.
 The Blue Jays promoted Schneider to become their bench coach for the 2022 season.

 On July 13, 2022, the Blue Jays fired Charlie Montoyo as their manager and named Schneider their interim manager for the remainder of the season.
 He won his first game as manager that night.
 Schneider led the Blue Jays to a record and to the 2022 American League Wild Card Series as the Blue Jays manager in 2022.
 On October 21, 2022, the Blue Jays hired Schneider as their full-time manager, and signed him to a three-year contract with an option for a fourth season.
 On September 28, 2025 his Blue Jays team clinched their first American League East division title in ten years.
 On October 20, 2025, his team advanced to the 2025 World Series, winning the AL pennant, 4 games to 3, over the Seattle Mariners.
 Schneider would go on to coach the Blue Jays for seven games in the World Series, where they were eliminated by the Los Angeles Dodgers 5-4 in game 7.
-On November 6, 2025, the Blue Jays picked up the team option on Schneider’s contract, allowing him to return for the 2026 season, and the Blue Jays management have even considered giving Schneider an contract extension in the future.
+On November 6, 2025, the Blue Jays picked up the team option on Schneider’s contract, allowing him to return for the 2026 season.

+On March 23, 2026, the Blue Jays announced that Schneider had agreed to a contract extension that runs through the 2028 season.